 The above code will help in communicating to the Ethereum node as if it’s running on your local port 8545.

 If you are running your geth node in a production environment then deploy it in a custom vpc in the cloud like AWS/Azure/GCP.
-You can build a virtual network in the cloud through the security group, NACL, and subnet.
+You can build a virtual network in the cloud through the security group, NACL, and L1 (Formerly known as Subnets).
 They will help in customizing the network flow.

 -Use nginx as a reverse proxy and turn HTTP basic auth on